lostjared/Acid.Cam.v2.OSX/README.md

 or for OpenCV 3 go to OpenCV3.

 Newest version of the program now requires macOS High Sierra to run.
+You can find a some of the old releases on my website here: http://lostsidedead.biz/osx

 To compile first clone then open with Xcode and build.